 It’s ok to address certain actions that your partner is doing that could use some constructive feedback and course correction.
 If you feel it’s important to address something, because it is creating disharmony or harm, then a S.A.F.E. talk would be a better option.

 Overtime this personal insight will help you grow and evolve into better version of yourselves.
 Feedback is rooted in good intention, timing and delivery…criticism is not.
 Being able to offer and receive this information, safely and lovingly is part of developing emotional intimacy.
-It’s about observation and reflection, not blame and shame.
+As mentioned before, it’s about observation and reflection, not blaming and shaming.

-When you acknowledge actions that you appreciate it builds closeness, so do you best to balance out the scales of the negatives and positives.
+When you verbally acknowledge actions that you appreciate it builds closeness, so do your best to balance out the scales of the negatives and positives.

 DESIRED